bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 A “Xethru Particle” connects to the Xethru radar sensor and relays radar data to the cloud.
 Defining XETHRU_PARTICLE will enable the xethru sensor firmware for compilation/flashing to a Particle.

 Do not define IM21_PARTICLE at the same time unless you want both the door sensor and the Xethru breath sensor to be operated by the same Particle.
 This is not advisable as door open/closed events will be dropped.

-#### INS3331_PARTICLE

-This is not used in the 2 Argon + XeThru firmware so it should never be defined.

 #### PHOTON